CodeWithClinton/ecommerce_django_paypal/README.md

-# ecommerce_django_paypal
-Ecommerce Website with Django
+# Ecommerce Website with Django and PayPal

 # FEATURES
 - Products are displayed on the index page